Four suit Sunday is Great! for my Microeconomy, Panthers 20-17 loss still leaves in 1st place

 After being fed a trillion-gazillion bytes of previous human blood, sweat, and tears involved in artwork or literature, Artificial Intelligence is becoming/has begun to be judged capable of original production.
 Professionally speaking, that sounds more reasonable than a million (or 10 million?) chimpanzees on keyboards knocking out even a couple verses of Bill Shakespeare-worthy prose by accident.

-At the current time, I’m a way better writing alternative.
+At the current time, I’m a way better writing alternative

 Could the Zen of Harvey Specter and Mike Ross coming together on the basis of – well, a busted drug deal – and Mike’s statistical memory out-dueling Harvey’s ego on trivia happen with AI?
 I think not.